jameshughes89/cs101/source/class9.rst

-Class #9 -- More Lists and Numpy Arrays
+Topic #9 -- More Lists and Numpy Arrays
 =======================================

 .. image:: ../img/hypercube3.png